semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 ## Nullifier hash

-The circuit hashes the identity nullifier and the external nullifier.
-Then, it checks that it matches the given nullifier hash.
-Nullifier hashes are saved in a Semaphore smart contract, so that the smart contract itself can reject a proof with an already used nullifier hash.
+The circuit hashes the identity nullifier with the external nullifier and then checks that the result matches the provided nullifier hash.
+Nullifier hashes saved in a Semaphore smart contract allow the contract to reject a proof that contains a used nullifier hash.

 **Private inputs:**

--   `identityNullifier`: the 32-byte identity secret used as nullifier.
+-   `identityNullifier`: the 32-byte identity secret used as a nullifier.

 **Public inputs:**